Sit Investment Associates Inc. Has $13.15 Million Stock Position in BlackRock Core Bond Trust (NYSE:BHK)

 Sit Investment Associates Inc. decreased its holdings in shares of BlackRock Core Bond Trust (NYSE:BHK) by 27.2% during the 3rd quarter, HoldingsChannel.com reports.
 The firm owned 793,929 shares of the investment management company’s stock after selling 297,083 shares during the period.
 Sit Investment Associates Inc.’s holdings in BlackRock Core Bond Trust were worth $13,147,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also made changes to their positions in the company.
-Sigma Planning Corp grew its stake in BlackRock Core Bond Trust by 2.9% in the 3rd quarter.
-Sigma Planning Corp now owns 24,690 shares of the investment management company’s stock valued at $409,000 after buying an additional 695 shares during the last quarter.
-Citigroup Inc. lifted its holdings in BlackRock Core Bond Trust by 32.6% during the 3rd quarter.
-Citigroup Inc. now owns 2,878 shares of the investment management company’s stock valued at $48,000 after purchasing an additional 707 shares during the last quarter.
-Truist Financial Corp increased its position in BlackRock Core Bond Trust by 4.6% in the 3rd quarter.
-Truist Financial Corp now owns 19,021 shares of the investment management company’s stock valued at $315,000 after acquiring an additional 836 shares in the last quarter.
-Northwestern Mutual Wealth Management Co. increased its position in BlackRock Core Bond Trust by 1.1% in the 2nd quarter.
-Northwestern Mutual Wealth Management Co. now owns 83,630 shares of the investment management company’s stock valued at $1,382,000 after acquiring an additional 927 shares in the last quarter.
-Finally, 9258 Wealth Management LLC increased its position in BlackRock Core Bond Trust by 4.7% in the 2nd quarter.
-9258 Wealth Management LLC now owns 33,687 shares of the investment management company’s stock valued at $557,000 after acquiring an additional 1,498 shares in the last quarter.
+A number of other large investors have also recently bought and sold shares of the stock.
+Parametric Portfolio Associates LLC grew its stake in BlackRock Core Bond Trust by 9.3% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 1,354,951 shares of the investment management company’s stock valued at $22,384,000 after buying an additional 114,791 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. lifted its holdings in BlackRock Core Bond Trust by 130.2% during the 3rd quarter.
+Raymond James Financial Services Advisors Inc. now owns 562,055 shares of the investment management company’s stock valued at $9,309,000 after purchasing an additional 317,856 shares during the last quarter.
+Invesco Ltd. lifted its holdings in BlackRock Core Bond Trust by 12.3% during the 2nd quarter.
+Invesco Ltd. now owns 544,133 shares of the investment management company’s stock valued at $8,989,000 after purchasing an additional 59,520 shares during the last quarter.
+Kestra Advisory Services LLC increased its position in BlackRock Core Bond Trust by 1,024.0% in the 3rd quarter.
+Kestra Advisory Services LLC now owns 487,725 shares of the investment management company’s stock valued at $8,077,000 after acquiring an additional 444,335 shares in the last quarter.
+Finally, ProVise Management Group LLC increased its position in BlackRock Core Bond Trust by 2.0% in the 3rd quarter.
+ProVise Management Group LLC now owns 452,001 shares of the investment management company’s stock valued at $7,485,000 after acquiring an additional 8,648 shares in the last quarter.

 BlackRock Core Bond Trust Profile